Tiffany Haddish, 41, Reveals Dramatic Body Transformation In Before And After Photos

 “Uumm which is which!
 To me look good in both,” another comment read.

-The upload proved popular and racked up more than 231,500 likes and more than 1,900 comments.
+The upload proved popular with her online audience and racked up more than 231,500 likes and over 1,900 comments.

-Tiffany previously spoke about her body transformation journey on Instagram in late November when she shared a mirror selfie in a black top and gray sweatpants while exposing her middle.
+Tiffany previously spoke about her body transformation journey on Instagram in late November when she shared a mirror selfie.
+In that update, she posed in a black top and gray sweatpants while exposing her middle.

-She told fans via the caption that she was three days in and was already starting to see her abs while her bra was a little loose.
+She told fans via the caption that she was three days in and already starting to see her abs, while her bra was a little loose.

-“I am so excited #sheready for a KickA*s Body!,” Tiffany wrote.
+“I am so excited #sheready for a KickA*s Body!”
+Tiffany wrote.